sadatmousavi/Rtl-fix-extension/README.md

 * Incorrect alignment
 * Hard-to-read conversations

-This extension fixes all of that — instantly.
+This extension fixes these issues on supported platforms.

 ---